mgubanov/mykyta-gubanov/README.md

 You can view the test report by opening this link in the repo.

-# 3. Api Test Automation Framework of Petstore
+# Task 3.
+Api Test Automation Framework of Petstore

 ## Tech Stack